-Having trained over 300 individuals to make full time money with balloon art, Jonathan Fudge, aka “Mr. Fudge, Your Balloon Man”, said one of the things that motivates him is “being able to inspire others to start making a living doing something they truly love rather than the mundane and boring jobs that most people get stuck with.”
+Having trained over 300 individuals to make full-time money with balloon art, Jonathan Fudge, aka “Mr. Fudge, Your Balloon Man,” said one of the things that motivate him is “being able to inspire others to start making a living doing something they truly love rather than the mundane and boring jobs that most people get stuck with.”

-Fudge has traveled throughout the country twisting and teaching, as well as to the Grand Bahamas, Mexico and Japan.
-In addition, he has created a number of DVDs including Back to the Basics, Money Makers, Balloons for Boys and Balloons for Girls that should be available from Balloon Library soon, he said.
+Fudge has traveled throughout the country, twisting, teaching, and to the Grand Bahamas, Mexico, and Japan.
+In addition, he has created several DVDs, including Back to the Basics, Money Makers, Balloons for Boys, and Balloons for Girls, that should be available from Balloon Library soon, he said.
 These DVDs, and several more, are all part of the Balloon Library series.
 He is 23.

-Staying fresh and not becoming bored can be a challenge for many artists and Fudge overcomes it several different ways.
+Staying fresh and not becoming bored can be a challenge for many artists, and Fudge overcomes it in several different ways.
 He visits BalloonHQ and watches balloon DVDs, he said.
-Furthermore he said he will find himself talking regularly with his mentors in the field, studying other things, watching cartoons, reading books, teaching chess to elementary school children, and going out there and meeting people.
+Furthermore, he said he would find himself talking regularly with his mentors in the field, studying other things, watching cartoons, reading books, teaching chess to elementary school children, and going out there and meeting people.